Meet the Johnson & Johnson Innovation Team

 $10 - $35

-Johnson & Johnson Innovation recently announced the opening of JLABS @ Toronto, a partnership with University of Toronto, the Ontario Government and the MaRS Discovery District.
+Johnson & Johnson Innovation recently announced the opening of JLABS @TMC, a partnership with the Texas Medical Center in Houston, TX.
 Now is your chance to meet the team charged with a new kind of partnering program!
-Don't miss this opportunity to learn more on the progress of this ground-breaking project.
+Don't miss this opportunity to learn more on the progress of this groundbreaking project.
 Join us for a chance to be one of the first to hear from Johnson & Johnson Innovation in person.

 Over the past few years, Innovators around the US have gotten a chance to know us at JLABS and that has given us an opportunity to interact with you and to think about what else you, the Innovator, need to get your science to the patient.
 Through our engagement, we continue to evolve in an effort to better meet the needs of the Innovator and ultimately the patient.
 It is because of you that Johnson & Johnson Innovation (J&J Innovation) created regional centers that host a team of science and transaction experts whose goal is to find high potential early-stage (pre-clinical proof-of-concept) innovation and form custom business solutions around it to help accelerate the science to the patient.
 The J&J Innovation team has broad deal-making capabilities with the flexibility to adapt the deal structures to the science.